As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 Teen Counseling is an online therapy app for teenagers and minors (ages 13-18 years old)

-Founded in 2018, this a fast growing online therapy app & site that is dedicated exclusively to providing top-notch professional online counseling to teens and minors between the ages of 13-19 years old.
+Founded in 2018, this a fast growing online therapy app & site that is dedicated exclusively to providing top-notch professional online counseling to young teenagers and minors between the ages of 13-18 years old.

 The app/site connects teens and minors with licensed counselors that can assist with issues such as coping skills, anxiety, stress, self-esteem, depression, bullying, anger, eating disorders or any other mental health related challenges.